Insights

 Whether it’s increased revenue, operational efficiency, customer satisfaction or crucial sustainability efforts, decision makers are looking to technology to improve what they can deliver and how they deliver it.

-It’s an easy question to ask, but a harder one to answer.
-Standard return on investment (ROI) measures such as how tech can help streamline processes and build productivity just don’t capture the whole picture.
+Standard return on investment (ROI) measures like whether tech streamlines processes or boosts productivity just don’t capture the whole picture.

 “It’s not only about the digital tools.
 I think people still struggle with the larger questions: How do you bring teams together?
 How do I organise all of my information and data?
 That takes a larger cultural shift.”